UWPCE-PythonCert/PythonCertDevel/_sources/modules/Git.rst.txt

 A repository is just a collection of files that 'belong together'.

 Since ``git`` is a *distributed* versioning system, there is no **primary** repository that serves as the one to rule them all.
-This simply means that all repositories should look the same.
+This simply means that all repositories on each users machine should look the same.

 However, to keep things sane, there is generally one "central" repository chosen that users check with for changes.
 For us this is the one hosted on GitHub in the UWPCE-PythonCert-ClassRepos organization.